charleennewland/blog/maturity_model.md

 In that case, the organization needs to ensure that during the next assessment round:

 - [ ] there is a documented excellence-driven policy;
-- [ ] the policy contains a commitment to high standards;
+- [ ] the policy includes a commitment to high standards and emphasizes that customer satisfaction is integral to the pursuit of excellence;
 - [ ] the policy encourages innovation and adaptability to evolving industry trends and best practices;
 - [ ] the policy commits to empowering employees with the necessary skills, resources, and support to excel in their roles;
-- [ ] customer satisfaction is integral to the pursuit of excellence;
 - [ ] the policy includes leadership commitment;
 - [ ] the policy includes a review and revision process;
 - [ ] the policy is communicated to all employees;